“Man is an island.” ~ John Donne (Devotions upon Emergent Occasions)

 Loneliness causes depression even in the elderly.
 Elderly people, who are cut off from family and friends due to compromised mobility or the busy lives of loved ones, generally end up feeling lonely and eventually isolated and depressed.
 There are many reasons why social isolation happens in elderly.
 Support from a strong social network comprising friends and family is essential for staving off these psychological phenomena.
 Loneliness is insidious health risks like dementia and early death.
 Depression can lead people to make attempts on their own lives.

 If, the next time you are visiting your aged parent or loved one, they happen to mention in passing that they feel sad, stop and think about it.
 Ask questions.
 Try to find out why they feel sad.
 Is it loneliness or has it progressed to depression?
 Loneliness can be cured.
 Depression can only be controlled.
 If they look and seem happy and optimistic in your presence, it is loneliness.
 If they seem hopeless and disinterested in spite of your presence, it’s depression.

 In recent years, a lot of progress has been made in understanding both loneliness and depression.
 While the pills invented by science cannot cure loneliness, they can make people more receptive to the possibilities of renewed social connections.
 Depression can be handled with pills.
 Loneliness can only be handled with love and care.
 If you have an elderly loved one who is visibly in distress mentally, consult and qualified medical practitioner who is equipped to handle such cases.
-TriBeCa Care has qualified professionals who can do a psychological assessment of the patient and suggest a way forward.
+TriBeCa Care has qualified professionals who will take care of your ageing parents just the way you would.